-First off, you’ll need to make sure both devices are updated.
-To do this on a Windows 10 PC or tablet, click the Start button at the lower left-hand corner of the screen and search Check for updates.
+First, you’ll need to make sure that the firmware is up to date on both your Xbox One and the PC you’re streaming to.
+To do this in Windows 10, click the Start button in the lower-left corner of your screen and search “Check for updates” in the text field.
 Xbox One updates, on the other hand, install automatically.
-So just make sure you’re connected to the Internet and that the OS version in Settings > System > Console info matches the most recent edition from Microsoft.
+Just make sure you’re connected to the internet and that the OS version in Settings > System > Console info matches Microsoft’s most recent edition.

 Enabling game streaming

-Connecting to Xbox One
+Connecting to your Xbox One

 In the event that this is necessary, your console’s IP address can be found in Settings > Network > Advanced Settings.